 Where lighting is essential for reasons of safety and security, low-level lighting solutions should be applied, including lighting schemes that can be turned off when not needed ('part-night lighting').
-Lighting likely to cause disturbance or risk to wildlife should be avoided.
+Lighting schemes which will cause unacceptable disturbance or risk to wildlife will not be supported.

-Where appropriate to the development proposal, planning applications should include a detailed lighting proposal that demonstrates how the scheme addresses both energy and environmental concerns without comprising safety.
+Where appropriate development proposals, should include an external lighting scheme that demonstrates how the scheme addresses both energy and environmental concerns without comprising safety.

 Supporting information should include details of: